techindeck/password-generator/README.md

 2. Set your desired password length.
 3. Select the character sets you want to include in the password.
 4. Click the "Generate Password" button to generate a password.
+5. Click the "Reset Password" button to reset the action.
-5. Click the "Copy" button to copy the password to your clipboard.
+6. Click the "Copy" button to copy the password to your clipboard.

 ## Project Structure